stand alone umbrella insurance

 Umbrella insurance is a type of personal liability insurance that can be indispensable when you find yourself liable for a claim larger than your homeowner’s insurance or auto insurance will cover

-Umbrella insurance is extra insurance that provides protection beyond existing limits and coverages of other policies.
+Umbrella insurance is extra insurance that provides protection beyond existing limits and coverage of other policies.
 Umbrella insurance can provide coverage for injuries, property damage, certain lawsuits, and personal liability situations

 • Umbrella insurance is a type of personal liability insurance that covers claims in excess of regular homeowners, auto, or watercraft policy coverage.